FAQ ON TAXONOMY

 Activities that in and of themselves contribute substantially to one of the six environmental objectives

-Transition activities: These are activities for which there are no technologically and economically feasible low-carbon alternatives, but that support the transition to a climate-neutral economy in a manner that is consistent with a pathway to limit the temperature increase to 1.5 degrees Celsius above pre-industrial levels, for example by phasing out greenhouse gas emissions
+Transition activities: Activities for which there are no technologically and economically feasible low-carbon alternatives, but that support the transition to a climate-neutral economy.
+Such activities support transition in a manner that is consistent with a pathway to limit the temperature increase to 1.5 degrees Celsius above pre-industrial levels, by for example, phasing out greenhouse gas emissions.

-Enabling activities: activities that enable other activities to make a substantial contribution to one or more of the objectives.
+Enabling activities: Activities that enable other activities to make a substantial contribution to one or more of the six environmental objectives.

 Why is Taxonomy needed?

-The intention is to raise awareness and strengthen the sense of responsibility of corporations and investment companies about the impact of certain activities on the environment, focusing on directing more capital for greener economic activities.
-It should prevent green washing and lower transaction costs.
+The intention is to raise awareness and strengthen the sense of responsibility corporations and investment companies feel about the impact of certain activities on the environment, thus leading them to focus on directing more capital toward greener economic activities.
+The Taxonomy should also prevent green washing and lower transaction costs.

 Who did initiate it?

-The European Commission with its "Action plan: Financing sustainable growth" released on March 2018 which encompasses 10 Actions with Taxonomy being at the heart of it.
+The European Commission with its "Action plan: Financing sustainable growth" released on March 2018.
+The Action Plan encompasses 10 Actions, and the Taxonomy is at the heart of it.

 Is it only European?

 Yes, but it applies also to foreign market participants selling allegedly sustainable products in Europe, no matter of the location of the investment.
-It also applies to non-EU companies seeking financing through EU institutions.
-It may also be a seed for a worldwide standard for what is green and what is not.
+The Taxonomy also applies to non-EU companies seeking financing through EU institutions.
+The Taxonomy may also be the seed for a worldwide standard for defining what is green and what is not.